ykumar21/twitter-sentiment-visualization/README.md

-# twitter-sentiment-visualization
+# Shruti

 :sparkles: Visualize how people from different regions react to trending hashtags on Twitter.

 ## Features

-Current/upcoming features are as follows:
+Current/upcoming features in Shurti are as follows:

 |    Feature            |Development Status|
 |----------------|-------------------------------|